 Children and youth may receive multiple services in the course of a year, and the amount and type of each service received can vary widely by client.
-In FY 2022-23, Therapy, Assessment, and Case Management services were the highest utilized.

-Trending across the past five years, the percentage of clients receiving Collateral, TBS, and Day Services has declined, and the percentage of clients receiving Case Management has increased.
+In FY 2023-24, Therapy, Assessment, and Case Management services were the highest utilized.
+Trending across the past five years, the percentage of clients receiving Assessment, TBS, and Day Services has declined, and the percentage of clients receiving Therapy, Case Management, and Inpatient has increased by at least one percentage point.